 Genre: Simulation / Management / Strategy

 In the beginning you can not develop games as you wish, you need to research at first the genres and technical abilities.
-It can be helpful to develop an engine to earn money.
-You should also educate your people.
-Do advertisement as soon as you start developing a game and get a booth on the games fair if you can afford it, this and the customer support will raise the number of fans.
+It can be helpful to develop a game engine to earn money asides.
+You should also educate your people to improve the quality of your products.
+Do some advertisement as soon as you start developing a game and get a booth on the games fair if you can afford it.
+This and the customer support will raise the number of fans.
 But all this coasts a lot of money that you got to earn before.
-You will also need to choose for which computer and console you want to develop your game, remove bugs in time and choose a publisher.
-As soon as you earned enough you can also buy a bigger building and publish the game yourself by building a server room, storage room and a factory.
+You will also need to choose for which computer and console you want to develop your game.
+Remove bugs in time and choose a publisher.
+As soon as you earned enough you can also buy a bigger building and publish the game yourself by building a server room, a storage room and a factory.

 Our product will get rated by game magazines and depending on this our success grows.
-We will have to take care of licenses, copy protection and dev-kits.
-Besides this you need to give your employees some toilets, decoration to your offices and a break room with some comfort to improve their motivation.
-With growing experience you can develop an engine or add-ons for your games.
+You will have to take care of licenses, copy protection and dev-kits.
+Besides this you need to give your employees some toilets, decoration for your offices and a break room with some comfort to improve their motivation.
+With growing experience you can develop a better engine or add-ons for your games.

 We recommend: Buy it if you love this kind of Tycoon games.
 It is a really nice one.